Skip to content

 The Entry-Level Survival Strategy

-If you’re early in your career, this may feel unfair.
-You didn’t enter tech to compete with algorithms.
-It can feel incredibly daunting to see the ladder pulled up just as you are trying to climb it.
-But you are not stranded.
+If you're early in your career, this may feel unfair.
+You didn't enter tech to compete with algorithms.
+It can feel incredibly daunting to see the ladder pulled up just as you're trying to climb it.
+But you're not stranded.
 The key to survival and growth is establishing a clear transition path into specialization:

-- Internal Upskilling: If you are currently at an IT Service firm (like TCS, Wipro, or Infosys), aggressively seek out internal upskilling programs.
-These firms are still hiring, but they are prioritizing candidates who can deploy specialized solutions for their global clients.
+• Internal Upskilling: If you're currently at an IT Service firm (like TCS, Wipro, or Infosys), aggressively seek out internal upskilling programs.
+These firms are still hiring, but they're prioritizing candidates who can deploy specialized solutions for their global clients.

 Your goal by next Monday is to stop marketing yourself as a "Software Engineer" or "Marketing Professional," and start marketing yourself as an expert in a specific, high-value niche.
 In 2026, specialization gets you qualified.
 Public signal gets you picked.